walcht/neovim-unity/README.md

          This will cause the showup of the following popup upon the launch of your built Unity application:

          <img width="396" height="150" alt="image" src="https://github.com/user-attachments/assets/e348b4b6-535e-41b0-b1c3-c611da4c0e6a" />

+       <details><summary>Other methods to find IP:PORT of a Unity Player instance</summary>
         - The other method is to navigate to:

          - on Linux: `~/.config/unity3d/CompanyName/ProductName/Player.log`
          - on Windows: `%USERPROFILE%\AppData\LocalLow\CompanyName\ProductName\Player.log`